Quickscribe Services Ltd.

 Protections with Payday Loan Law

-When a Privacy Policy is not Enough: Canadian Privacy Commissioners
+When a Privacy Policy is Not Enough: Canadian Privacy Commissioners

-Issue New guidance on Obtaining Meaningful Consent
+Issue New Guidance on Obtaining Meaningful Consent

-The Privacy Commissioners of Canada, Alberta and British Columbia have jointly issued guidelines to help organizations obtain meaningful consent from individuals for the collection, use and disclosure of their personal information.
-The previously written Guidelines came into effect in January 2019 and are now applied by the Commissioners when evaluating organizational conduct.
 The impetus for these Guidelines likely arises in large part from the European Union's General Data Protection Regulation ("GDPR"), which requires much greater transparency from organizations in order for consent provided by data subjects to be legally valid.
 In making clear that the Canadian Personal Information Protection and Electronic Documents Act ("PIPEDA"), the Alberta Personal Information Protection Act ("Alberta PIPA"), and the British Columbia Personal Information Protection Act ("BC PIPA") will be interpreted by the respective Commissioners in a way that conforms to GDPR-like consent standards, the Commissioners have taken a solid step toward maintaining Canada's adequacy status with the EU.
 Read the full article by Tamara Hunter with DLA Piper.

 Act or Regulation Affected Effective Date Amendment Information